appalachianstate/moodle-enrol_shebang/README.txt

  GENERAL INFORMATION
  -------------------
- The SHEBanG enrolment plugin is designed to import Luminis Message Broker (LMB) messages containing data sent from a SunGard HE Banner installation.
+ The SHEBanG enrollment plugin is designed to import Luminis Message Broker (LMB) messages containing data sent from a SunGard HE Banner installation.
 The messages are POSTed by LMB to a specified URL;
  that URL should end up resolving to enrol/shebang/secure/post.php